 Facing prosecution or being involved in a criminal investigation is a stressful situation.
 The consequences can affect your family, your career, and your reputation.
-This makes it especially critical to enlist a knowledgeable attorney as soon as you become aware that you may need to fight charges.
+This makes it especially critical to enlist a knowledgeable attorney as soon as you become aware that you may need to fight charges related to a sex crime, drug possession, assault, or another offense.
 At the The Law Offices of Ryan M. Cardoso, PLLC, Pensacola criminal defense lawyer Ryan M. Cardoso provides compassionate and vigorous representation to people throughout Escambia and Santa Rosa Counties.
-He also assists individuals who need a domestic violence injunction attorney to protect their rights.

 At The Law Offices of Ryan M. Cardoso, PLLC, we take care to treat each person who comes to us with the diligent attention that he or she deserves.
 Your case is not just a number to us, and Ryan personally works closely with each client throughout the process.
 He takes pride in keeping the people whom he serves informed about the status of their proceedings, and he prioritizes obtaining winning results.
 Ryan represents people who are charged with drug offenses, theft crimes, assault and battery, domestic violence, sex crimes, probation violations, and child abuse, among other offenses.Vigorous Representation for People Facing Prosecution

 When you are facing a criminal charge, the prosecution has the burden of proving each element of the offense beyond a reasonable doubt.
 This is an extremely high standard for the prosecution to meet, and in many cases a criminal defense attorney can argue persuasively that one or more of the elements is not met.
 For example, many white collar crimes contain a specific intent element.
 If the defendant did not have the special mental state required by the definition of the crime, the prosecution cannot sustain the charge.